Even smart phones get confused

 A few months ago I was using my Pixel Tablet as I do in the evening and it was at about 70% state of charge and I needed to reboot it for some reason.
 After it rebooted the battery showed 100%.
 I continued to use it for another hour or so, at which time it dropped to about 95%.
 When I put it on the dock it did not start charging since the battery status was over 90%.
 I have no idea why this happened, but I decided to go ahead and discharge the device to see if that'd fix it.
 I have no idea if it did, but battery life seems pretty normal on it currently so I just leave it alone.

 Note that the whole exercise was to re-calibrate the battery state of charge with Android, cycling the battery itself is just the only way to do this and is not something you should regularly do as it's much harder on the battery to cycle a battery from 100 to 0.
-Ideally, it should be maintained between 60% and 80% but that's not reasonable on a phone, just keeping it from discharging below 40% day to day will usually make the battery last a long time.
+Ideally, it should be maintained between 60% and 80% but that's not reasonable on a phone, just keeping it from discharging below 40% daily will usually make the battery last a long time.
 However, Battery University still recommends an occasional re-calibration using the method I used here.

 Summary